Seneca-ICTOER/OSL645/docs/Labs/lab9.md

 ## Investigation 1: User/Group Management

-In your ULI101 course, you learned to change permissions for directories and files relating to user/owner, same group members, and other users.
-In this course, since you are the sysadmin with root privileges, you can create or remove users and groups as well as change the ownership of directories and files!
+In lab 4, you learned how to change permissions for directories and files relating to user/owner, same group members, and other users.
+In this lab you will learn how to create or remove users and groups as well as change the ownership of directories and files!
 We will now learn to perform key user account management operations in this section.

 ### Part 1: Studying the /etc/passwd file